This series is sponsored by First Alliance Credit Union

 Please note: you may also pick up blank worksheets and drop off completed worksheets at any of First Alliance Credit Union’s branch locations.

-We’ve also included a save, spend, share kids budgeting tracker in your course packet to help your children practice their new money skills over time.
-You can print this out as many times as you want to help your child keep setting financial goals for years to come.
+We’ve also included a savings goal tracker in your course packet that you can use to help your children set savings goals.
+Remember, you can print this out as many times as you want to help your child keep setting financial goals for years to come.

 Want to give your child a chance to put what they’ve learned about saving money into practice?
 Help them become a member of First Alliance Credit Union today.
 They’ll be able to open their own youth savings account, and they’ll be able to track their progress through online banking or the First Alliance mobile app.